tevelee/AdventOfCode/Sources/2019/Tasks/AoC_2019_Day1_part1.md

 ## --- Day 1: The Tyranny of the Rocket Equation ---
 Santa has become stranded at the edge of the Solar System while delivering presents to other planets!
-To accurately calculate his position in space, safely align his warp drive, and return to Earth in time to save Christmas, he needs you to bring him measurements from ***fifty stars***.
+To accurately calculate his position in space, safely align his warp drive, and return to Earth in time to save Christmas, he needs you to bring him measurements<!--- If only you had time to grab an astrolabe. --> from ***fifty stars***.

 Collect stars by solving puzzles.
 Two puzzles will be made available on each day in the Advent calendar; the second puzzle is unlocked when you complete the first.
 Each puzzle grants ***one star***.
 Good luck!